jdotrjs/phaser3-hadoken/README.md

    so `matchedMove` will only be set for one frame.
 That means you can do a simple `if (hadokenObj.matchedMove !== null) { ... }` or the like to check for move matching.

+Additionally, if you care about specific inputs and not move matching you have a few other options

+1. For a point-in-time check you can called `hadokenObj.pressed()` for mapped inputs or, often, adapter specific methods for exposing data;
+2. input begin and end events are also emitted from `hadokenObj.emitter`.
+They are a `Hadoken.Events.InputUpdate` with a data argument of type `Hadoken.InputUpdateData`.

 ### Details and Examples